BinaryMasc/augurus-llm/README.md

 # Augurus LLM Trading Simulator

-A CLI tool that simulates trading by parsing CSV candlestick data and using an Ollama LLM to make trading decisions in real-time.
+A CLI tool that simulates trading by parsing CSV candlestick data and using an Ollama or Gemini LLM to make trading decisions in real-time.

 ## Features (Current)
 - Parses historical CSV data (e.g., M1 data) and aggregates to custom timeframes (e.g., M5).
-- Connects to Ollama (default: `gemma4-12b-Q8`) for trading decisions.
+- Connects to Ollama or Gemini for trading decisions.
 - Prompts are token-optimized: requires minimal structured output from the LLM.
 - Calculates PnL, handles fixed contract sizes, and enforces global SL/TP and maximum trade durations.
 - SQLite database for storing trades and statistics.